ChainSafe/cypress-polkadot-wallet/README.md

 <a name="initExtension"></a>

-## initExtension(accounts, origin, origin)
+## initExtension(accounts, origin)

-Initialized the Polkadot extension.
+Initialize the Polkadot extension.
 If an origin is passed there is no need to authorize the first connection for Dapps of this origin

 **Kind**: global function